 There’s a North & South magazine from 1990.
 The cover story has pictures of a sad Allan and Susan at their kitchen table.
 North & South’s piece has input from Allan’s Maori neighbours.
 The reporter doesn’t believe all of Allan’s claims.
 I read it in a corner while the believers talk.

 Marcian interrupts the afternoon with a platter of hot food.
 It’s only chicken drumsticks, but it’s nice to be served.
 Marcian Thomas, with her heavy fringe and robotic voice, says Allan’s name in every sentence.
 We eat on the deck.
 It’s sunny and still.
 The gooey baby jiggles in his Jolly Jumper.
-I’m not allowed to report the child’s existence – CYF have been monitoring Allan and he’s not legally allowed to have children, or something like that.
+I’m told I’m not allowed to report the child’s existence – CYF have been monitoring Allan and he’s not legally allowed to have children, or something like that.
 The details are unclear.
 All of Allan’s details are unclear.

-Undoubtedly there is a gangster or incorrigible crim of some sort in this mix: On November 20 2013, Allan is jailed for rapes, violent abuse, fraud and perjury.
+On November 20 2013, Allan is jailed for rapes, violent abuse, fraud and perjury.
 It emerges the man who told me he is banned from Northland has been running for mayor of Far North District Council.
 400 people voted for him while he was in remand prison while on trial.
 One of the few supporters in the public gallery at Allan’s hearing is neighbour Don Harrison.
 He tells reporters later that Allan’s rape victim is a liar.
 Allan tells reporters nothing – he’s beginning 24 years in prison, one of the longest sentences ever handed down in this country.
 Allan’s offending spanned 20 years.
 Daughter Alyssa tells TVNZ she’s amazed the neighbours never heard her family screaming.

-My magazine, Elocal, slams the anti-Allan injustice in a feature story in which Marcian Thomas is interviewed.
+Elocal slams the anti-Allan injustice in a feature story in which Marcian Thomas is interviewed.
 She tells of tainted evidence against the man she loves.

 Former Act Party ‘Iwi vs Kiwi’ publicist John Ansell essays ‘Why I’m Not Deserting Allan Titford’ on his blog TreatyGate.
 He publishes quotes in which Susan appears to have bribed her children to lie about their father.
-There’s a medical letter about Allan’s candida and uncircumcised penis, which made it painful for Allan to have sex.
+There’s a medical letter about Allan’s candida and uncircumcised penis, Ansell writes, which made it painful for Allan to have sex.
 Susan invented her rape complaints, Ansell says, and her family committed the arsons blamed on Allan.
 Ansell publishes a wedding anniversary card from 1988.
 “I’m so happy to have you as my husband,” Susan has written on the card.
 “I will love you always.”

 Native Affairs covers the Tall Tales in 2014, interviewing Titford supporters.
 Reporter Iulia Leilua sits on a boulder crafted by an ancient Celtic Kiwi Columbus, facing away from Doutré as he talks.
 Elocal hosts Doutré’s video and publishes an open letter challenging Maori TV, co-signed by Monica Matamua.
-DNA tests have proved Matamua is descended from Ngati Hotu, a lost tribe of fairies.
+DNA tests have apparently proven Matamua is descended from Ngati Hotu, a lost tribe of fairies.